Our teachers are well-qualified and diverse

 Eventually, Roseanna came to believe that the Western medical system focused too much on illness, and not enough on preventative health.
 Recognizing there were limited options for health care other than the surgery/prescription routes, she vowed to set up a practice that supported and encouraged people to be healthy.
 She became a certified clinical herbalist, ultimately forming her own holistic health care philosophy and practice encompassing Native American, Traditional Chinese Medicine, and Ayurvedic practices.

 For 30 years, Roseanna has personally used homeopathic remedies as a cornerstone of her own health care.
-In 2010, she began to study homeopathy intensely and formalize her training through several courses.
+In 2010, she formalized her homepathic studies through intense education and mentoring.
 She studies with David Little, H.O.E. and Don Hamilton, DVM.
-"Homeopathy is up to speed with today's modern world," Roseanna believes in case management and using a remedy to "peel the onion."
+"Homeopathy is up to speed with today's modern world," Roseanna believes in case management and giving homeopatic suppot to "peel the onion."
 Samuel Hahnemann taught that practitioners are here to relieve pain and suffering.

 Roseanna counsels and teaches individuals how to be healthy using herbal medicine and Iyengar yoga.
 She pursued the teachings of B. K. S. Iyengar and studied with him and his daughter, Geeta in Pune, India.
 She recognized that the therapeutic benefits of yoga were deeply healing and life altering.
 Roseanna became a certified Iyengar yoga teacher in 1990.
 She feels strongly that people make their own choices about the quality of their personal health.
 "Yoga's self-empowering tools enable us to transform our own personal health – physically, mentally, spiritually, emotionally, and psychologically."